Ron88nyc/Ron88nyc/README.md

   </a> -->
 </p>

- Full-Stack Software Engineer, I am motivated by the power of technology as a tool for positive change.
+ Full-Stack Developer, I am motivated by the power of technology as a tool for positive change.

 See [my website](https://ronaldli.netlify.app/) for more information!